 You can use raw carrots and daikon or shredded cabbage.

 I also tasted this sandwich with pickled carrots and I prefer that version because that was very refreshing.
-However since I can’t find this so easily here in Europe I sometimes blanch the veg in some vinegar water but that’s optional.
+However since I can’t find this so easily here in Europe I sometimes blanch the veg in some vinegar water but that is optional.

 Do you love Vietnam food?

-Then also check out my grilled scallops with fish sauce and peanuts!
+Then you should also check out my grilled scallops with fish sauce and peanuts!

 Vietnamese Banh Mi Sandwich with sausage, mint, cilantro, cucumber, carrots, spring onion and mayonnaise!